CRESLI 2025-2026 Seal Walks and Cruises

 CRESL Seal Walks, Cruises, and Monitoring

-Our 4th year of CRESLI Seal Cruises in Shinnecock Bay will start in December 2024
+Our 5th year of CRESLI Seal Cruises in Shinnecock Bay starts On November 16, 2025

 Seals are typically in our area for 7 months (November through May), however the average number of individuals per sighting varies per month.